 17:10-17:55: Closing discussion - Looking back to move forward

-Michelle Markoff, Acting Coordinator for Cyber Issues, US Department of State, United States of America
+Michele Markoff, Acting Coordinator for Cyber Issues, US Department of State, United States of America; former GGE Expert, USA

 Moderator: Robin Geiss, Director, UNIDIR

 *Speaker and moderator bios can be found appended to the full programme PDF